JF1542: The Power Of Your Apartment Syndication Brand Part 4 of 4 | Syndication School with Theo Hicks

 That takes us into step four, which is what is the name of your thought leadership platform.
-Again, ponder those questions from the previous step, and create 3-5 names based off of the answers to those questions, as well as your goal and your target audience, and then ask for feedback from your target audience preferably, or just your circle of influence, and select the most popular name.
+Again, ponder those questions from the previous step and create three to five names based off of the answers to those questions, as well as your goal and your target audience, and then ask for feedback from your target audience preferably, or just your circle of influence, and select the most popular name.

 That’s the five-step process to actually develop your thought leadership platform.
 Number one is what is the goal, number two is who is the target audience, number three is why will they come, four is what is the name of your platform, and five, how will it flow?

 Dealing with Your Objections to a Thought Leadership Strategy

 Now, I know we’re a little bit over time here, but I still wanna go over this last section, which is addressing any objections you may have.
 The top three objections to creating a thought leadership platform are: